PoOnesNerfect/tosserror/README.md

 simple_function().toss_invalid_value(123u32, "some context".to_owned())?;
 ```

-You can also pass a closure that returns the arguments to lazily handle errors
+You can also pass a closure that returns the arguments to lazily evaluate context values.

 ```rust
 simple_function().toss_invalid_value_with(|| (123u32, "some context".to_owned()))?;